 For many of us, we are not familiar with the term GDPR (General Data Protection Regulation).
 GDPR is basically a European regulation that aims to strengthen protection for the use and storage of a person’s data.
-Even before it’s introduction last month, there were numerous questions raised as to it’s impact on users.
+Even before it’s introduction last month, there were numerous questions raised as to its impact on users.
 Basically, the main impact of GDPR on domain names will be on those who have publicly listed their registration details on WHOIS.
-By regulating the use and availability of the personal information collected by domain name registrars, how GDPR will affect your domain name by access to WHOIS verification and data – at least in the short term.
+Regulating the use and availability of the personal information from domain name registrars seems to be the most practical measure.
+After all, GDPR will affect your domain name by access to WHOIS verification and data – at least in the short term.

 Need for Data Protection Officers

 Large companies which operate in large scale systematic monitoring of people could look into the possibility of employing data protection officers (DPOs).
 This does not necessarily have to be an expensive affair and could be staffed either by employees or contracted talent.
 Normally, like in the European Union, the DPO’s role has always been assumed by an attorney.
 This attorney would be one who has expertise in these other areas as well as project and program management.
 These include risk assessment and compliance monitoring skills.
 This is to ensure he or she will be able to understand the broad impact GDPR has on technology and business processes.